datacats/ckanext-featuredviews/README.rst

 ckanext-featuredviews
 =============

+Display select resource views on dataset and home pages.

 By default, CKAN only shows Resource Views on the resource page, but has no mechanism for showing users which resources have visualizations, and where the good ones are.